-A study done by C-J Chesney done indoors on 6 Landseer coloured New found lands (The microclimate of the canine coat: the effects of heating on coat and skin temperature and relative humidity C. J. CHESNEY ) showed that when the outer layer of the coat was heated that led to an increased temperature within the coat and a raised skin temperature.
+A study done by C-J Chesney done indoors on 6 Landseer coloured Newfound lands (The microclimate of the canine coat: the effects of heating on the coat and skin temperature and relative humidity C. J. CHESNEY ) showed that when the outer layer of the coat was heated that led to an increased temperature within the coat and a raised skin temperature.

-The mean skin temperature started out on 35 C and the mean coat temperature was 28.5C.
-The room temperature was 23 C. After 25 minutes heating from the infrared lamp the mean skin temperature was now 39.4.
+The mean skin temperature started out at 35 C and the mean coat temperature was 28.5C.
+The room temperature was 23 C. After 25 minutes of heating from the infrared lamp the mean skin temperature was now 39.4.
 The mean temperature within the coat was now 40.9 C.

 They also measured the skin and coat temperature on 9 black and white border collies that was outside playing on a sunny day with an environmental temperature of 21 C.

 The mean skin temperature on them was also around 39 C – and the mean coat temperature was 38.5 C.

 The difference in the coat temperature can be contributed to wind convection on the outdoor dogs and due to the difference in between the coat characteristics- length/thickness

 We can see that even thus the environmental temperature is only 21C – the temperature inside the coat is 38.5 which shows that the coat DOESN’T catch cold air.
 If you have radiation that heats up the outer layer of the coat – that heat will be transferred down into the coat after awhile.